kenmaro3/TFHEpp/README.md

 TFHEpp is full Scracthed pure C++ Ver. of TFHE.
 TFHEpp is slightly(about 10%) faster than original TFHE and supports Circuit Bootstrapping.
 TFHEpp depends on AVX2 becauise we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.

+# Security Parameter
+The default parameter of TFHEpp guarantees 80bit security at the time of writing.
+If you need 128bit security, uncomment USE_80BIT_SECURITY macro in params.hpp.

 # Speed Test

 Following Code measure how many time homomorphic NAND takes on your computer with TFHEpp.